A Mathematical Programming Approach to the Fractionation Problem in Chemoradiotherapy: Discussion

 \section{Discussion}

-In this section we highlight insights into the CRT fractionation decision provided by the model.
-In particular, using the results discussed in Sections \ref{sec: solution} and \ref{sec: example}, we can make the following observations:

-\paragraph{Diminishing return in target BED leads to combined-modality treatments} For the case of radiotherapy alone, using equations (\ref{eqn: obj_rad}) and (\ref{eqn: D_rad}) and substituting $\en$ with variable $b$, one can write the target BED as a function of average normal-tissue BED for a given number of treatment fractions $n$ as follows:
+In this section we comment on the CRT fractionation regimens provided by the model.
+In particular, using the results discussed in Sections \ref{sec: solution} and \ref{sec: example}, we make the following observations: \paragraph{Diminishing return in target BED leads to combined-modality treatments} For the case of radiotherapy alone, using equations (\ref{eqn: obj_rad}) and (\ref{eqn: D_rad}) and substituting $\en$ with variable $b$, we can write the target BED as a function of average normal-tissue BED for a given number of treatment fractions $n$ as follows:

 In particular, $H\left(\cdot;n\right)$ characterizes the trade-off between the target BED and the average normal-tissue BED.
-It is easy to verify that $H\left(\cdot;n\right)$ is a concave function when $\Delta_{\mathrm{r}} \geq 0$, and convex otherwise (see Appendix \ref{sec: appendix_tradeoff}).
+It is easy to verify that $H\left(\cdot;n\right)$ is a concave function if $\Delta_{\mathrm{r}} \geq 0$, and convex otherwise (see Appendix \ref{sec: appendix_tradeoff}).
 Therefore, when standard fractionation regimen is optimal, the concavity of the trade-off curve suggests a diminishing return in the target BED as one allows for an increase in the average normal-tissue BED.
-This in turn implies that the introduction of a second modality such as chemotherapeutic agents with additivity mechanism, may lead to a larger gain in the target BED rather than solely escalating the radiation dose.
+This implies that the introduction of a second modality such as chemotherapeutic agents with additivity mechanism, may lead to a larger gain in the target BED rather than solely escalating the radiation dose.
 Thus, the diminishing return in the target BED explains the existence of CRT optimal regimens in Theorem \ref{theorem: additive} despite assuming no interactive cooperation between the drug and radiation.